Factbox: Gaddafi's children

 HANNIBAL

-Hannibal fled with Gaddafi senior's wife and daughter, along with another son, Mohammed, to Algeria in August.
+Hannibal fled with Gaddafi's wife and daughter, along with another son, Mohammed, to Algeria in August.

 An incident involving Hannibal in a Geneva hotel caused a diplomatic row with Switzerland.
 In 2008 Swiss police arrested Hannibal and his pregnant wife on charges of mistreating two domestic employees.
 They were soon released and the charges dropped.
 Within days, Libya withdrew millions of dollars from Swiss bank accounts and halted oil exports to Switzerland.